apollographql/apollo-server/docs/source/integrations/middleware.md

 * `onHealthCheck`
 * `disableHealthCheck`

+> See [this issue](https://github.com/apollographql/apollo-server/issues/5642) for details about draining Fastify servers.
+The pattern suggested here isn't perfect; we look forward to suggestions from Fastify users.

 ### `apollo-server-hapi`

 `apollo-server-hapi` is the GraphQL server for [hapi](https://hapi.dev/), a Node.js web framework.
 Apollo Server 3 is only tested with `@hapi/hapi` v20.1.2 and later (the minimum version that supports Node.js 16).